embeddeddevroom/fosdem-2020/cfp-announcement.md

-This email is a Call For Participation in the embedded, mobile and automotive devroom FOSDEM 2018
+This email is a Call For Participation in the embedded, mobile and automotive devroom FOSDEM 2020

-Devroom date: Saturday February 3th and Sunday 4th 2018 in Brussels, Belgium CFP deadline: Monday, 11 December 210
+Devroom date: Saturday February 1st in Brussels, Belgium CFP deadline: Friday, 6th December 2019

-Final speaker confirmation on Friday, December 15th 2018
+Final speaker confirmation on Friday, December 13th 2018

 CFP Introduction